Special Herbs, Vol. 2

-Special Herbs, Vol. 2 is the second album in the Special Herbs series of instrumental works released by Daniel Dumile under the Metal Fingers moniker.
+Special Herbs, Vol. 2 is the second album in the Special Herbs series of instrumental works released by Daniel Dumile, better known as MF Doom, under the Metal Fingers moniker.
 As with the previous volume, each track is named after a herb or similar flora.

 The album's title is slightly misleading, in that it is not an entirely new volume: the first installment in the Metal Fingers series, Special Herbs, Vol. 1, appears again as the first nine tracks of Vol. 2, and a note on the cover explains that the latter "contains Volumes 1 & 2".
-For this reason, the album is also commonly known as Special Herbs, Vol. 1 & 2.
+For this reason, the album is also commonly known as Special Herbs, Vol. 1 & 2, and this is the title used on streaming services.
 The difference in record labels on which the two albums were released explains this quirk.